ajn96/iSensor-SPI-Buffer/README.md

 * Reading the buffer output registers will dequeue from the buffer
 * The user will also be able to clear the buffer using a control register
 * A buffer counter will be added to each buffer for the user to keep track of the state of the buffer.
 This counter must also be accessible without dequeuing data from buffer
-* Using a maximum buffer entry size of 64 bytes, the buffer will provide about 512 frames of buffering using 32KB SRAM
+* Using a maximum buffer entry size of 64 bytes, the buffer will provide a minimum of 512 frames of buffering using 32KB SRAM
+  * STM32F303 has 80KB of SRAM available, so more than 512 entries may be feasible

 ## Architecture

 ### SPI Ports

-The iSensor SPI buffer firmware will utilize two hardware SPI ports.
-One operating as a master (SPI buffer to IMU communication) and the other as a slave (SPI buffer to host).
+The iSensor-SPI-Buffer firmware will utilize two hardware SPI ports.
+One operating as a master (SPI buffer to IMU communication) and the other as a slave (SPI buffer to host)
-* The slave SPI port will expose the IMU register interface along with the SPI buffer configuration registers to the master.
+* The slave SPI port will expose the IMU register interface along with the iSensor-SPI-Buffer configuration registers to the master
 * The slave SPI port will support all standard SPI configuration parameters
 * The master SPI port will communicate with the IMU using the standard, iSensor SPI protocol
 * The master SPI port configuration will be limited to customizing SCLK frequency and stall time

 ### Program Flow

-The SPI buffer application will be exclusively interrupt-driven to remove as much influence from the ST processor as possible
+The iSensor-SPIBuffer application will be exclusively interrupt-driven to remove as much influence from the ST processor as possible

 **User SPI Interrupt**